 If you believe a FPN was issued incorrectly and choose not to pay it, the matter becomes a formal prosecution.
+You can plead not guilty.
 It will then be up to the courts to determine whether or not an offence was committed.
 If the court decides there was an offence, it will decide the appropriate penalty.
 The criminal justice system provides an appeal route, against conviction or sentence, to a higher court.

 If you have received a fixed penalty notice you may:

 pay the fixed penalty within the suspended enforcement period (normally 14 days)